Income protection insurance

 Cover through super

-The majority of superannuation funds offer some level of income protection cover as an optional extra to account-holders, with insurance premiums determined by how much you want to be covered for.
+The majority of superannuation funds offer some level of income protection cover as an optional extra to their members, with insurance premiums determined by how much you want to be covered for.

 Usually, your cover will be in the form of a percentage of your current income.